 Now that we’re all grown, stories are still a powerful tool.
 A story can control the masses to either sympathize or sneer.
 The kind of powerful storytelling that appeals not only to our minds but to our hearts.
 These are the stories we should be cautious of.

 Remember that we are never too old for stories.
-No matter what the situation, always remember that you are in a story — either yours or someone else’s.
+No matter the situation, always remember that you are in a story — either yours or someone else’s.
 Make your story count but keep in mind that the way you tell yours is as important as the lesson it carries.

 “Who cares if a story is true or not so long as it is told?”

 No matter which grand tale you’re reading or what medium you’re immersing yourself in, there is always a lesson.
 The adventures and escapades you read or watched may not always be based on reality but it rests on you to make it real.
 Real as it can be through the lessons you take home and the characters you idolize.
 It may be heroes, faeries, dragons, or kings and queens who will whisk you off to the land of escapists but always remember to go back home.
 Even Cinderella only had until midnight.

 • Thank the person who nominated you.
 My heartfelt gratitude to Richa @ iScriblr!

 • Post a quote for 3 consecutive days (1 quote for each day, can be a super short post).